 Historic – Bogie or eight wheel tramcar, fitted with a type of bogie known as a maximum traction – one motor each bogie.
 Although built in 1913 for Melbourne, when operated in Ballarat, was considered as a “modern” tramcar compared to the four wheelers.
 Retained and recently repainted in the final form of these trams when used for public transport in Ballarat.
-Was the official “last tram” in Ballarat when it ran from Sebastopol on Sunday 19 September 1971.
+At the time of closure of the SEC operated Ballarat system, it was the official “last tram” when it ran from Sebastopol on Sunday 19 September 1971.

 Technical – Maximum traction bogie tram that underwent only minor modifications from that time when it operated in Melbourne.